Northwest Africa 482

 A thin section of NWA 482 is now available.
 A generous surface area of material is included.
 This thin section has been made to the highest quality standards possible.
 It is ready for the microprobe as it has been double polished with no slip cover. - $1000-

-Each specimen comes complete with the following (see photos below): A certificate of authenticity, a postcard of photos of the meteorite before we cut it, a postcard of the NWA 482 meteorite presentation in the 2003 Meteorite Calendar, a metal ID tag which measures 44mm by 38mm, and two US postage stamps of the exterior and interior of the meteorite.
-Each specimen also comes packaged in a plastic display box which suspends the specimen between two membranes as shown below.
+Each specimen comes complete with the following (see photos below): A certificate of authenticity, a postcard of photos of the meteorite before we cut it, a postcard of the NWA 482 meteorite presentation in the 2003 Meteorite Calendar, and a metal ID tag which measures 44mm by 38mm.
+Each specimen also comes packaged in a plastic display box from which the specimen can easily be removed if you wish.

 moonpost.jpg (71126 bytes)